Ethel Moir: Scottish Women's Hospital

 In January 1917 Moir and Grant left the Front to return to Scotland, a journey that took three months.
 They passed through Petrograd where Moir records in her diary that people were dying of starvation and there was talk of revolution and the death of Rasputin.

 Ethel arrived back in Scotland in March 1917, her ship having been diverted to Lerwick as it was carrying a cargo of zinc-spelter for munitions.

 In February 1918, Ethel embarked on a second tour of duty with the Scottish Women's Hospital.
 Before leaving the UK the unit was inspected by King George V and Queen Mary at Buckingham Palace.
 Ethel left the UK with her unit on 20 February 1918 en route for Serbia.
 They travelled via Boulogne, Rome, Naples, and Taranto before arriving at the Scottish Women's Hospital in Salonique.
 While passing through Naples Ethel records a short visit to Pompeii in her diary.
-From Thesaloniki the unit moved on to S.W.H.
+From Thessaloniki the unit moved on to S.W.H.
 “Elsie Inglis” Camp in Verbliani where a tent hospital was to be built as a direct line from the trenches.